jimilinuxguy/flipperzero-lrs-pagers/README.md

 # flipperzero-lrs-pagers
 FlipperZero Brute for of LRS Pager System

+# Just realized the generation for these files are broken. i will update and fix them tomorrow.
+Please do not use until then.
+Thanks

 This should brute force all resturaunt IDs and pager ids and alert/beep each one three times.

 I broke the captures up into 10 files so that single file isn't too big memory wise for the flipper-zero.